aws-samples/amazon-route-53-resolver-firewall-automation-examples-2/README.md

 **Note :**
 - The retention policy on the "ParamS3RpzBucket" that will be created is set to 24h
-- The log group of the lambda is set to retains log for a duration of 1 month
+- The log group of the lambda is set to retain log for a duration of 1 month

 ## Security